 - offers to invest in the JPF may not exceed 50 – for these purposes an "offer" means an "offer that is capable of acceptance" by an investor and so pre-marketing materials sent to prospective investors will not constitute an offer for these purposes;

-- where a JPF is marketed to investors in the European Union or European Economic Area and is an "Alternative Investment Fund" (AIF) for the purposes of Regulation 3 of the Alternative Investment Funds (Jersey) Regulations (AIF Regulations), Jersey's AIFMD and AIF Code of Practice for AIFs and AIF Services Businesses will apply;
+- where a JPF is marketed to investors in the European Union or European Economic Area and is an "Alternative Investment Fund" (AIF) for the purposes of Regulation 3 of the Alternative Investment Funds (Jersey) Regulations 2012 (AIF Regulations), Jersey's AIFMD legislation and AIF Code of Practice for AIFs and AIF Services Businesses will apply;

 - there is no requirement for a JPF to have an offer document (although it can do so, in which case, that document must contain all material information required by investors and their professional advisers for the purposes of making an investment in the JPF); and

 - the offering materials of the JPF must contain the investment warning and disclosure statement prescribed for within the JPF Guide.

 1. the number of investors shall not exceed 50, with each investor being either:

 (a) a "professional investor" (as defined the JPF Guide); or

 (b) an "eligible investor", in that it either:

 (i) invests a minimum initial investment or commitment of not less than £250,000 (or other currency equivalent);